 A Complete Beginner's Guide to Saving Money

-Saving money, or the saving habit as Napoleon Hill put it so many years ago, is the foundation of all financial success, including investing.
-Having money saved is what provides the means for you to take advantage of situations, whether it's going back to college, starting a new business, or buying shares of stock when the market crashes.
+Saving money, or the "saving habit"— as Napoleon Hill put it many years ago in his classic "Think and Grow Rich"—is the foundation of all financial success.
+Having money saved is what provides the means for you to take advantage of situations—whether it's going back to college, starting a new business, or buying shares of stock when the market crashes.

 Saving Money vs. Investing

-Did you know there is a huge difference between saving and investing?
-Unless you were fortunate enough to be the child of a wealthy banker or investor, it's unlikely anyone ever taught you this.
-Both saving money and investing money have their place in your life, but they have very different roles.
+There is a huge difference between saving and investing.
+Both saving money and investing money have their place in your life, but play very different roles.

 How you handle them can have big implications for your financial success, stress level, and how wealthy you ultimately become.
 It can even mean the difference between suffering through a recession or depression with white-knuckles or sleeping soundly through the night knowing you have enough spare liquidity on hand.